Sarajevo film festival calls on Russia to release Ukrainian filmmaker

-SARAJEVO (Reuters) - Organizers of the Sarajevo film festival, the Balkans’ largest industry gathering, called on Russia on Saturday to release an Ukrainian film director who has been tried under terrorism charges and could be jailed for 23 years.
+SARAJEVO, Aug 22 (Reuters) - Organisers of the Sarajevo film festival, the Balkans’ largest industry gathering, called on Russia on Saturday to release an Ukrainian film director who has been tried under terrorism charges and could be jailed for 23 years.

-Oleg Sentzov was arrested last year while protesting against Russia’s annexation of Crimea and charged with terrorism, organization of a terrorist group and arms trafficking.
+Oleg Sentzov was arrested last year while protesting against Russia’s annexation of Crimea and charged with terrorism, organisation of a terrorist group and arms trafficking.

 The trial which begun in late July is expected to close soon.
 Prosecutors have asked for a 23-year jail term for him.